Low-rank matrix recovery via regularized nuclear norm minimization

-An alternative approach to the constrained NNM \eqref{NNM-Model} is to solve its unconstrained counterpart, i.e., the following Regularized NNM (RNNM):
+In fact, under the condition \eqref{sharp-deltaTK} any (nearly) low-rank matrix can still be robustly recovered from \eqref{NNM-Model} in the presence of noise, and more details can be found within \cite{TT-Cai-polytope-TIT-2014,R-Zhang-A-TIT-2018}.

+Generally, when confronted with the relatively small problems where a high degree of numerical precision is required, one can easily formulate \eqref{NNM-Model} as a semidefinite program (SDP), see, e,.g., \cite{B-Recht-SIAM-Review-2010,EJ-Candes-TIT-2011}, and thus numerically solve it by any of the standard SDP solvers.
+However, when the scale of the input data is relatively large, it is often not convenient (sometimes maybe impossible) to solve \eqref{NNM-Model} by any standard SDP solvers.
+Moreover, it is also difficult to estimate a proper parameter value of $\epsilon$ in \eqref{NNM-Model} to well accommodate the unknown noise.
+Instead of solving \eqref{NNM-Model} directly, many algorithms, see, e.g., \cite{K-Toh-A-PJO-2010,D-Goldfarb-C-FCM-20011,boyd2011distributed,MJ-Lai-IRLS-SIAM-2013}, were proposed to solve the following unconstrained regularized NNM (RNNM) model

-Compared to the constrained problem \eqref{NNM-Model}, this unconstrained problem is much more suitable for noisy measurements and approximately low-rank matrix recovery \cite{MJ-Lai-IRLS-SIAM-2013}.
-Currently, almost all the researches are focus on the algorithms induced by \eqref{NN-Minimization-Unconstrained}, see, e.g., \cite{MJ-Lai-IRLS-SIAM-2013,K-Toh-A-PJO-2010,D-Goldfarb-C-FCM-20011}.
+where $\lambda>0$ is a trade-off parameter.
+Compared with the constrained optimization problem \eqref{NNM-Model}, the unconstrained optimization problem \eqref{NN-Minimization-Unconstrained} can well balance the low-rankness of the desired output matrix and the resultant recovery error with properly chosen values of parameter $\lambda$.
+It has been proved in the practical application that \eqref{NN-Minimization-Unconstrained} is much more suitable for noisy measurements and approximately low-rank matrix recovery \cite{MJ-Lai-IRLS-SIAM-2013}.
+Nevertheless, one would hope that a result similar to \eqref{desired-results-for-constraints} can be proved for \eqref{NN-Minimization-Unconstrained} as well.
 To the best of our knowledge, Cand\`{e}s and Plan \cite{EJ-Candes-TIT-2011} gave the first RIP-based performance guarantee for \eqref{NN-Minimization-Unconstrained}, and their results show that, when the noise $\bm{n}$ obeys $\|\mathcal{A}^{*}(\bm{n})\|\triangleq\|\sum_{i=1}^{m}\bm{n}_{i}\cdot A^{(i)}\|\leq\lambda/2$, and the map $\mathcal{A}$ satisfies $\delta_{4k}<(3\sqrt{2}-1)/17$, the robust recovery of any rank-$k$ matrices can be guaranteed through \eqref{NN-Minimization-Unconstrained}.
 However, after their initial work, the theoretical investigation of \eqref{NN-Minimization-Unconstrained} is rarely reported.
 Note that their noise setting is based on the Dantzig selector rather than the often used $\ell_{2}$-norm setting (i.e., $\|\bm{n}\|_{2}\leq\epsilon$), and the obtained sufficient condition still has room to improve.